KristianWindsor/stocks.vision/README.md

 # Stocks Vision

-Stock trading bot and information aggregator.
+Stocks Vision is a stock trading bot and information aggregator.

-## View it live

-This project is currently live at https://stocks.vision
+This project is currently live at [https://stocks.vision](https://stocks.vision/).

 # Run this locally
 You will need [docker desktop](https://www.docker.com/products/docker-desktop) installed.